wri/ndc/July 26/COK-INDC-EN-MK.md

 ![Figure 2.
 Electricity emission from 1994 to 2014.
 The Cook Islands base year is 2006 (blue dash line) and an unconditional target of 38% reduction by 2020.
 A conditional reduction of 43% by 2030, making a total reduction of 81% in the electricity sub sector.](./COK-2.PNG)
+Figure 2.
+Electricity emission from 1994 to 2014.
+The Cook Islands base year is 2006 (blue dash line) and an unconditional target of 38% reduction by 2020.
+A conditional reduction of 43% by 2030, making a total reduction of 81% in the electricity sub sector.

 Given that the transport sub sector is the second highest GHG emitter in the Cook Islands, the Customs Tariff Act 2012 establishes noteworthy duty rates on the importation of motor vehicles.
 Additionally, the Cook Islands is looking to embrace proven low carbon transport technologies and is currently exploring the most effective incentives for promotion of transition towards clean energy transportation.
 This will further reduce our overall emissions, conditional on external support.